 A Sophisticated, Rapidly Growing Workforce for Auto Manufacturing

-With a robust educational infrastructure, workers and professionals geared toward automotive manufacturing have access to over 17 universities, 11 research centers, and 17 technical schools.
-Their sophistication is reflected in stats on the labor force – Saltillo boasts one of Mexico’s highest productivity rates with below average employee turnover.
+Because Saltillo’s economic base is comprised largely of auto industry firms, the region has invested in developing automotive skill sets.
+With a robust educational infrastructure, workers and professionals interested in automotive manufacturing have access to over 17 universities, 11 research centers, and 17 technical schools.
+Their sophistication is reflected in stats on the labor force: Saltillo boasts one of Mexico’s highest productivity rates with below-average employee turnover.

 At the same time, workers in Saltillo typically cost 25% less than workers in nearby Monterrey, adding yet another cost benefit to automakers in the region.
 The city is known for establishing and maintaining cooperative relationships with labor unions, and connections with the local business community are solid.